bbalog87/catfish-genome/README.md

 >> Ok I think this is easy.
 1) Identify paralogs in all catfish and classify them. ====> Check if some families of important genes are contained in this list. ====> Analyze their comparative evolution.
 2) Analyse positive selection/evolution of paralogs in catfish.
 3) Which genes are retained?
 What are their function? loss of function?
 Neofunctionalization?

-#### 07.04- 2022 : Expermient Idea for nature communaication
+#### 07.04- 2022 : Experiment Idea for nat. communications
-- Evolution of some key gens among catfihs (which genes might be of genrela interest, hence consiederd as key genes for catfishes??)
+- Evolution of some key genes among catfishes (which genes might be of general interest, hence considered as key genes for catfishes??)